If you're looking for a way to bring some variety to your schedule, fartlek training makes a great alternative to normal road running

 Keep completing these varying distances and speeds with gentle jogging in between.
 End the session when you feel you’ve done enough and had a thorough work out.

-Training without an overall time or distance to work towards will feel strange for a lot of runners, but it’s these differences that give Fartlek training its unique benefits.
-Here’s how Fartlek training could boost your fitness for the adidas Silverstone Half Marathon:
+Training without an overall time or distance to work towards will feel strange for a lot of runners, but it’s these differences that give fartlek training its unique benefits.
+Here’s how fartlek training could boost your fitness for The Big Half:

 - It’s a great test of strength and endurance.